Roadblock (March 2016): Storylines

-The card consisted of seven matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines were played out on WWE's primary television programs, Raw and SmackDown, along with WWE's developmental branch NXT.

 On the February 29 episode of Raw, Dean Ambrose challenged Triple H to a match for the WWE World Heavyweight Championship.
 Later that night, Triple H interfered in Ambrose's match against Alberto Del Rio, causing a disqualification.
 Ambrose attacked Triple H, but Triple H stopped his onslaught with a Pedigree.
 He then accepted the challenge before attacking Ambrose again.
 The match was scheduled for Roadblock.

 On the March 2 episode of NXT, NXT Tag Team Champions The Revival were scheduled to defend their titles against Enzo Amore and Colin Cassady at Roadblock.

 At the Royal Rumble, Brock Lesnar eliminated Luke Harper, Erick Rowan, and Braun Strowman of The Wyatt Family from the Royal Rumble match.
 However, the trio re-entered the ring and eliminated Lesnar from the match.
-On the March 3 episode of SmackDown, a match between Brock Lesnar and Bray Wyatt was scheduled for Roadblock.
+On the March 3 episode of SmackDown, a match between Lesnar and Bray Wyatt was scheduled for Roadblock.

-On March 8, WWE Tag Team Champions The New Day were scheduled to defend their titles against Sheamus and King Barrett (of The League of Nations) at Roadblock.
+On March 8, WWE Tag Team Champions The New Day (Kofi Kingston and Big E, with Xavier Woods) were scheduled to defend their titles against Sheamus and King Barrett (of The League of Nations) at Roadblock.

 On March 11, a non-title match between Divas Champion Charlotte and Natalya was scheduled for the event.
 In a pre-recorded segment aired immediately before the match, Natalya goaded Charlotte into putting her title on the line in what would be the last televised Divas Championship match.

 Event

 Preliminary matches

 The event opened with The New Day (Big E and Kofi Kingston) defending the WWE Tag Team Championship against The League of Nations (Sheamus and King Barrett).
 Big E executed a Big Ending on Barrett to retain the titles.

 Next, Chris Jericho faced Jack Swagger.
 Jericho forced Swagger to submit to the Walls of Jericho to win the match.

 After that, The Revival (Scott Dawson and Dash Wilder) defended the NXT Tag Team Championship against Enzo Amore and Colin Cassady.
 The Revival executed the Shatter Machine on Amore to retain the titles.

 In the fourth match, Charlotte defended the WWE Divas Championship against Natalya.
 Charlotte pinned Natalya with a roll-up using the ropes for leverage to retain the title.

 The fifth match, originally pitting Brock Lesnar against Bray Wyatt, was changed into a 2-on-1 handicap match also involving Luke Harper.
 Wyatt remained outside the ring throughout the match.
 Harper executed a Big Boot, two Superkicks and a Discus Clothesline on Lesnar for a near-fall.
-Lesnar executed five German Suplexes and an F5 on Harper to win the match.
+Lesnar executed five German Suplexes and an F-5 on Harper to win the match.

 In the penultimate match, Sami Zayn faced Stardust.
 Zayn executed a Helluva Kick on Stardust to win the match.